 The coined phrase big data refers to the immense amount of data collected, stored and analyzed from every imaginable device and business in our modern culture, that are so complex and large that advanced methods of storage and extraction are needed.
 Traditional relational databases are typically unable to process big data.
 The threshold of database size before it’s considered big data is relative to each organization and tends to be a moving target, but could start with only a few terabytes, and for other organizations it might start at a petabyte.
 Generally speaking however, when data storage and data processing in particular become a challenge; big data management solutions are needed.
 The big data industry has grown at a staggering rate in recent years, with major providers such as Teradata, SAP, Oracle, and Dell EMC providing enterprise solutions, just to name a few.
 Database size is not the only consideration when big data solutions are needed, but perhaps the simplest to understand.
 Complexity, velocity (or speed), consistency, and the quality of data all become considerations at some point.
 Many enterprise big data solutions involve something that’s called parallel processing, such as the case with the popular architecture of MapR, which uses parallel nodes.
 With the MapR platform, database queries are divided across parallel nodes and then delivered through algorithmic reduction.
 It’s this framework that inspired and was adopted by Apache Hadoop, which is an open source project.
 Big data has become big industry, and many believe we are just at the dawn of this era of incredible growth.

-1. Big Data Engineer
+1. Big Data Analyst

-2. Big Data Developer
+2. Big Data Engineer

 3. Big Data Architect